mlshenk/readme-generator/Develop/readMe.md

 [![NPM Version](https://img.shields.io/npm/v/npm.svg?style=flat)]()
 ## Description

-Generate a dynamic Readme markdown file.
+This project was to create a dynamic Readme Generator that will facilitate the creation of Readme files for future projects.
 --------------
 ## Table of Contents
 - [Installation](#Installation)